mtorpey/wooden-ships/3-advanced.md

         turns.
 Once a ship has begun loading doubleshot, it is committed to firing it.

-4. Grapeshot: Grapeshot is used exclusively against the enemy crew.
+4.  *Grapeshot*: Grapeshot is used exclusively against the enemy crew.
     Grape was composed of canister or langridge.
 It was ineffective against the ship itself but devastating against exposed crewmen.